 The easiest algorithms to build with Aboleth are linear regressors, and so this is where we'll start this tutorial.
-Specifically, we'll start with ridge regression, which represents the latent function as, where w and b are the regression weights and bias we wish to learn.
-It has the following objective function (l2 "reconstruction error" loss and l2 regularisation), where λ is the regularization coefficient that penalises large magnitude weights.
+Specifically, we'll start with ridge regression that has the following objective (or "loss") function, where w and b are the regression weights and bias, and λ the regularization coefficient that penalises large magnitude weights.
 This can be simply implemented in Aboleth using the following code,